okta-awscli/okta-awscli/README.md

 ### Authenticates a user against Okta and then retrieves temporary STS credentials from AWS.

+Largely inspired by https://github.com/nimbusscale/okta_aws_login, but uses a purely API-driven approach, instead of parsing HTML during the auth phase.

 Supports MFA if it is enabled for the entire Okta tenant.
 MFA that is required "per app", is not supported.

 Usage: